kubernetes-sigs/lws/site/content/en/docs/reference/disaggregatedset.v1.md

 <a href="#disaggregatedset-x-k8s-io-v1-RoleStatus"><code>[]RoleStatus</code></a>
 </td>
 <td>
-   <p>RoleStatuses contains the status for each role.
+   <p>RoleStatuses contains the status for each role currently in spec.roles.
-The order matches spec.roles.</p>
+The order matches spec.roles.
+A role removed from spec.roles has no entry here, even if LeaderWorkerSets for that role still exist while draining.</p>
 </td>
 </tr>
 <tr><td><code>conditions</code><br/>